redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge4-Modernize_With_Containers_WebApps_Cosmos.md

        * Use the --kind switch to specify a MongoDB database
        * Use the -g switch to specify the name of the resource group you have been assigned, ex: <STRONG>ODL-LIFTSHIFT-1234</STRONG>

-   * Create the CosmosDB:  ```az cosmosdb create --name <NAME> --kind MongoDB -g <YOUR_RG>```
+   * Create the CosmosDB:  ```az cosmosdb create --name <COSMOS_NAME> --kind MongoDB -g <YOUR_RG>```

    * In order for the to-be-created Azure Web App to connect to this CosmosDB we will need to determine what the connection string variable will be.
 This will also provide the password we will use to connect to the database.
-Use the Azure Linux CLI to determine this:  ```az cosmosdb list-connection-strings -g <YOUR_RG> -n <NAME> --query connectionStrings[].connectionString```
+Use the Azure Linux CLI to determine what this is:  ```az cosmosdb list-connection-strings -g <YOUR_RG> -n <COSMOS_NAME> --query connectionStrings[].connectionString```

    ![CosmosDB Password](./images/cosmos-db-password.jpg)